Weekend in Bratislava – a local’s amazing 2 days itinerary

 Day 1/Weekend in Bratislava

-Bratislava castle is rightfully the city’s most prominent landmark and it’s here that every tour should start.
+Bratislava castle is rightfully the city’s most prominent landmark and it’s here that every tour should start, whether you are spending a few hours or a whole weekend in Bratislava.

 Outdoor lovers can simply enjoy the green park that surrounds it, the newly opened Baroque garden, and the panoramic views from the “Yard of Honor”.